dragonGR/AdvancedMemoryManager/README.md

 ## Example
 The `main` function demonstrates usage by:
 1. Allocating an array of integers.
+2. Reallocating the array to a larger size.
-2. Copying the array.
+3. Copying the array.
-3. Printing the copied array.
+4. Printing the copied array.
-4. Printing memory blocks before and after deallocation.
+5. Printing memory blocks before and after deallocation.

 ## License
 This project is licensed under the MIT License.